t-d-k/LibreCrypt/docs/FAQ.md

 *A:*
-*NOTE: This question and answer applies to a future feature* "Autorun" functionality is only enabled in DoxBox Explorer when the "Map mounted volume to drive letter" option is selected ("Drive" tab on the "Options" dialog)
+*NOTE: This question and answer applies to a future feature* "Autorun" functionality is only enabled in LibreCrypt Explorer when the "Map mounted volume to drive letter" option is selected ("Drive" tab on the "Options" dialog)

 * * *
 <a name="ja"></a>
-*Q: Why is drive mapping disabled within DoxBox Explorer under Windows Vista/Windows 7?*
+*Q: Why is drive mapping disabled within LibreCrypt Explorer under Windows Vista/Windows 7?*

 *A:*
-*NOTE: This question and answer applies to a future feature* Although drive mapping is certainly possible under Windows Vista/Windows 7, this functionality is automatically disabled in DoxBox Explorer when run under one of these operating systems, for security reasons.
+*NOTE: This question and answer applies to a future feature* Although drive mapping is certainly possible under Windows Vista/Windows 7, this functionality is automatically disabled in LibreCrypt Explorer when run under one of these operating systems, for security reasons.

-Specifically, this is due to the manner in which drive mapping is handled under Windows Vista/Windows 7, which prevents DoxBox Explorer from being able to guarantee encrypted data is overwritten when volumes are dismounted.
+Specifically, this is due to the manner in which drive mapping is handled under Windows Vista/Windows 7, which prevents LibreCrypt Explorer from being able to guarantee encrypted data is overwritten when volumes are dismounted.

 * * *
 <a name="jc"></a>
-*Q: Why is the performance of accessing files using drive mapping lower in DoxBox Explorer than with DoxBox?*
+*Q: Why is the performance of accessing files using drive mapping lower in LibreCrypt Explorer than with LibreCrypt?*

 *A:*
-*NOTE: This question and answer applies to a future feature* This is due to limitations in way in which Windows handles drive mapping with DoxBox Explorer.
+*NOTE: This question and answer applies to a future feature* This is due to limitations in way in which Windows handles drive mapping with LibreCrypt Explorer.

 * * *
 <a name="jg"></a>
-*Q: Does DoxBox Explorer have a maximum path length?*
+*Q: Does LibreCrypt Explorer have a maximum path length?*

 *A:*
-*NOTE: This question and answer applies to a future feature* */NO!/* Like DoxBox, DoxBox Explorer has /no limits/ on the maximum path length it can support when extracting or storing files!
+*NOTE: This question and answer applies to a future feature* */NO!/* Like LibreCrypt, LibreCrypt Explorer has /no limits/ on the maximum path length it can support when extracting or storing files!

-However, if a volume mounted using DoxBox Explorer is mapped to a drive letter, MS Windows XP /can/ encounter problems when accessing (e.g. via MS Windows Explorer) deeply nested files that have a path length greater than 260 characters.
+However, if a volume mounted using LibreCrypt Explorer is mapped to a drive letter, MS Windows XP /can/ encounter problems when accessing (e.g. via MS Windows Explorer) deeply nested files that have a path length greater than 260 characters.

-You can still extract and store files with much longer paths via the DoxBox Explorer user interface.
+You can still extract and store files with much longer paths via the LibreCrypt Explorer user interface.

 Microsoft have released a patch for Windows to eliminate this problem under KB832143: http://support.microsoft.com/kb/832143

-MS Windows has no such issue when accessing a mounted volume via a drive letter where that volume is mounted using DoxBox, instead of DoxBox Explorer.
+MS Windows has no such issue when accessing a mounted volume via a drive letter where that volume is mounted using LibreCrypt, instead of LibreCrypt Explorer.

 * * *
 <a name="jh"></a>
-*Q: Does DoxBox Explorer have any limits to the size of files it can store?*
+*Q: Does LibreCrypt Explorer have any limits to the size of files it can store?*

 *A:*
-*NOTE: This question and answer applies to a future feature* */NO!/* DoxBox Explorer doesn't impose any limits on the size of files transferred to or from mounted volumes.
+*NOTE: This question and answer applies to a future feature* */NO!/* LibreCrypt Explorer doesn't impose any limits on the size of files transferred to or from mounted volumes.

 However, if the option to map a mounted volume to a drive letter is selected, then under the following versions of MS Windows: